If your cat is suffering from coughing fits and lack of energy, lungworms might be the culprit. Find out more about symptoms and treatment.

 The larvae migrate out of the intestines via the bloodstream to the lungs, where they develop into adult worms and lay eggs in the host’s lungs within 40 days.
 The eggs are then coughed up by the cat or passed in faeces, which may then be eaten by birds, rodents and/or snails.

-Other symptoms for lungworm in cats include lethargy and no interest in play.
+Other symptoms of lungworm in cats include lethargy and no interest in play.
 If your cat doesn’t seem to be their usual self, make sure you book an appointment with the vet.

 How is lungworm in cats diagnosed?